 Ensuring confidentiality of project-related concepts, materials, methodologies, and outputs developed or shared within the framework of the assignment.

-Excellent written Polish and English ability to work under tight deadlines.
+Excellent written Polish and English

+Ability to work under tight deadlines.

 Experience in developing successful grant proposals in the fields of human rights, migration, labour market integration and employment, humanitarian assistance, and prevention and response to gender-based violence is highly desirable.